abyel26/Binary-Search-Trees/README.md

 *******************************************************
 *  Description of the program
 *******************************************************
-The program implements two binary search trees of objects.
+The program implements two binary search trees.
 The first bst reads a dataset for the pictures object which contains different info of movies from the last century.
 The second bst reads a dataset for the actor and actress object which shows many actors and actresses from a few years and parameters if they won an Oscar, etc. Both bsts contain basic functions for read, write, search, sort, and delete.

 *******************************************************